Developers

 onramp.cryptoOnrampCryptoResponse{ provider, country, crypto[] }fiat? to constrain the pairs

-onramp.paymentMethodsOnrampPaymentMethodsResponse{ provider, country, paymentMethods[] }fiat?, crypto? to scope methods
+onramp.paymentMethodsOnrampPaymentMethodsResponse{ provider, country, payment_methods[] }fiat?, crypto? to scope methods

 onramp.countriesOnrampCountriesResponse{ provider, countries[] }provider? only